 How to Prep Your 6-Inch Cake Pans

-The smaller the cake, the more difficult it is to release from the baking pan neatly.
-Here’s my guaranteed solution so that your 6-inch cake glides right out:
+Smaller cakes can be a bit more difficult to release from the baking pan neatly.
+Here’s my cake pan prep so that your 6-inch cake plops right out:

 - Very lightly grease the cake pan.
 I swear by Baker's Joy as there's flour in the spray.

 - Place the parchment round inside and grease the parchment round too.
-This promises an ultra non-stick environment for your cake.
-Never any sticking.
+This makes for a super non-stick environment for your cake.

 How to Frost & Decorate a 6-Inch Cake

-You need about 1.5-2 cups of frosting to frost a one layer 6-inch cake.
-Decorating a 6-inch cake is just like decorating a larger cake, but the smaller size (and having only one layer) is definitely easier to work with.
+You need about 1.5-2 cups of frosting to frost a one-layer 6-inch cake.
+Decorating this 6-inch cake is just like decorating a larger cake, but the smaller size (and having only one layer) is definitely easier to work with.

 Helpful Cake Decorating Tools:

-- Cake Turntable: This size is great for larger cakes as well.
-A cake turntable makes it easy to frost the sides of a cake with a bench scraper.
+- Cake Turntable: A cake turntable makes it insanely easy to smooth the sides of a cake with a bench scraper.

 - Small Offset Icing Spatula: Use this for spreading the frosting on the sides and on top of the cake.

 - Piping Bags: If you want to go all out on decorating (like I did), make sure to pick up some piping bags and piping tips!

 This vanilla cake can be baked ahead and decorated later if you want!
 Once the cake is baked and completely cooled, wrap it tightly in plastic wrap and place in the fridge.
 It can stay there overnight or up to a few days.